 - Click Copiously.
 Seriously, take tons of shots.
 Experiment with camera settings.
 Figure out what all those dials mean.
 Keep tweaking your lighting set-up.
 Clear off that memory card and go nuts because you can always delete the losers.

 - Adjust Accordingly.
 Using your favourite photo-editing software, open up the photos and assess your results.
 Do whatever it takes to make them the closest possible representation of your piece.
-This can be super frustrating because of the differences in device displays and monitor settings – what looks like fresh, leafy green on your computer can look like hideous, migraine vomit green on mine – but do your best with what you have.
+This can be super frustrating because of the differences in device displays and monitor settings – what looks like fresh, leafy green on your computer can look like hideous, migraine vomit green on mine – but do your best.
 It’ll be fine.

 - You Name It.
-When it’s time to save these beautiful photo files, don’t leave them with names straight out of the camera like DSC3597, whatever you do, because those mean nothing to anyone.
+When it’s time to save, don’t leave your files with names straight out of the camera (like DSC3597) because those mean nothing to anyone.
 It takes a little extra time, but label each photo worth keeping like this: yourfirstnamelastnametitleofpiece.
 No spaces or hyphens or anything.
 (If you have a variety of views of the same piece, you can add a number after the title or a description, like ‘top left corner’.)
 Doing this will not only bring sanity and order to your own files, but will ensure your name is attached to the photo of your work when it appears online.

 - Get Help.
 Not into all this?
 No worries.
 We can’t be experts at everything.
 Perhaps you have a friend or neighbour or relation who is crazy about photography and would be willing to help, thereby building his or her own portfolio at the same time.
 Win-win.
 Or, if you have the budget, try hiring a professional photographer.
 The time and frustration a pro can save you might be well worth the expense.

 Have a tip you think should be included here?
 Let us know.